 X3D Graphics Working Group

-- Develop the specifications and manage the ISO process to create International Standard for X3D
+- Develop the specifications and manage the Web3D/ISO processes for the X3D International Standards.

-- The WG meets every week to discuss, develop, and approve the current topics.
-These include reviewing new technologies, integration of submitted technologies, and interfacing with external organizations for X3D.
+- The Working Group meets every week to discuss, develop, and approve the current topics.
+These include reviewing new technologies such as Mixed Augmented Reality (MAR), integration of submitted technologies, and interfacing with external organizations for X3D.